Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Absolutely not!

 Yes, Paris has its share of pickpockets but with a bit of caution, you can emerge unscathed from your visit.
-People who get robbed are often victims of carelessness or lack or awareness or simple ignorance.
-Understanding these pickpocketing Paris tips will go a long way towards protecting you.
+Victims of pickpockets are often robbed because of carelessness or lack or awareness or simple ignorance.
+Understanding these pickpocketing Paris tips will go a long way towards protecting you but in truth, there are no guarantees and no matter how well-informed you are, things can still happen.

-Paris is one of the most extraordinary cities in the world, filled with glorious sights and attractions.
+Paris is one of the most extraordinary cities in the world, filled with major tourist sights and attractions.
 There's no reason to avoid it, despite the pickpockets.

 Be careful, be aware, and then go out and enjoy the dream that is Paris.